KPTR (AM)

+Programming

+Most of KPTR's schedule is nationally syndicated talk shows.
+Weekdays begin with an hour of financial news from Bloomberg Radio.
+That's followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, The Michael Berry Show, The Joe Pags Show, The Michael DelGiorno Show and Our American Stories with Lee Habeeb.

+Weekends feature specialty shows, mostly from co-owned Premiere Networks, as well as repeats of weekday programs.
+Syndicated weekend shows include At Home with Gary Sullivan, Rich DeMuro on Tech, Bill Handel on the Law, The Mark Moss Show and The Ben Ferguson Show.
+Most hours begin with an update from 24/7 News.

 History

 Early years

-In 1927, the station first signed on the air as KGBS.
-The station is considered the third oldest radio station in Seattle, the first being KJR, which began broadcasting in 1922, and the second being KOMO, now KNWN, which began in 1926.
-KIRO began broadcasting later in 1927, as KPCB.
+The station signed on the air in 1927.
+The original call sign was KGBS.
+It is considered the third oldest radio station in Seattle, following KJR, which began broadcasting in 1922, and KOMO, now KNWN, which began in 1926.
+KIRO started broadcasting later in 1927, as KPCB.

-The following year, KGBS changed its call sign to KVL.
+The following year, KGBS changed its call letters to KVL.
 In the 1930s, it broadcast on 1370 kilocycles with only 100 watts of power.
 The studios were in the L.C.
 Smith Tower in downtown Seattle.

 The call letters became KEEN in 1936 and KEVR in 1940.
 When the North American Regional Broadcasting Agreement (NARBA) took effect in 1941, KEVR moved to 1090 kHz.
 It got a boost to 250 watts, but still only a fraction of its current output.
 In the early 1940s, the station was owned by the Evergreen Broadcasting Company, with its studios still in Smith Tower.